EldryMG/Feedback-form/README.md

 [x]-Complete Form on "/feeling", pass data to Redux.~1 hour [x]-Receive data from "/feeling".
 [x]-Repeat for "/understanding".
-[] - test outputs and inputs into Redux.
+[x] - test outputs and inputs into Redux.
-[] - Repeat for final 2 pages.
+[x] - Repeat for final 2 pages.
+[x] - Display results on Review page.
+[x] - Review page 'submit' button should;
+       [] - Post data to server.
+       [] - take user to Success page.
+[]  -Sucess page: Create button to retake survey.
+    - button should clear all fields from actualReducer.

 Aha moments:
-    -I did 2 different styles of the first page.
-The first was a form that had an input field that pushed the user input via 'event.target.value' into a useState pair.  on Submit, another function would be called that would use the useState value and dispatch it to Redux.
-    The second method used the same input with event.target.value which would push to useState; the button onClick would call dispatch with the useState data to send to Redux; no second function needed.
+    - Was able to get 2 different combinations of new buttons, functions to create proper functionality.

     -the <form> didn't like my seperate button to change the page, added to the onSubmit function to history.push(/nextpage) instead.

     -console.log can be used inside a Reducer.
 I'm still using logger but at this stage I like to have eyes on data as much as possible.

     -the values are changing every time I dispatch another value in the reducer...
 I want to keep one reducer, though.

+    -